LivewareProblems/haruspex-marketing/index.md

 sections:
 - type: section_hero
   template: section_hero
-  title: Understand what happens in CI
+  title: Gain insights into your tests
   section_id: hero
+  content: |-
+    Haruspex provide you information at both the low and the high level immediately.

+    See what is failing and why, track performance regression, find flaky tests history

-  content: Get Observability into your test suite today
+    Get Observability into your test suite today
   image: "/images/settings.png"
   actions:
   - label: Sign Up